 It costs money to buy, hold, and sell a house.
 If you want to read a comprehensive guide on flipping houses, you should check out “Flip – How To Find, Fix, and Sell Houses For Profit” by Rick Villani and Clay Davis.
 In it, they mention the misinformation spread by Tv shows on flipping houses.

 Taxes, insurance (higher premiums on vacant properties), utility costs, loan interest, paying contractors, etc. When you own a bunch of properties you find yourself writing a ton of checks!
-Many of us will make payment via an ACH, but even those have extra-fees.
+Many of us will make payments via an ACH, but even those have extra fees.

 If any of you would like more insight into the process of buying and selling homes professionally, the book I recommended by Rick Villani and Clay Davis is a great place to start.
 You can also read a copy for free via the Wake County Public Library system.